 Shari Vegso is a professional choreographer and teacher and the director of the Susquehanna Dance Center as well as Artistic Director of COBALT Contemporary Ballet of PA.
 Over thepast several years she has worked as a choreographer of both neo-classical and modern dance works presented at F&M's Roschel Performing Arts Center, the Fulton Opera house, the Ephrata Performing Arts Center and a variety of other venues throughout the region.
 Her personal missionis to create dance works of integrity and sophistication that help student dancers grow into professionals.
-Her students have gone on to dance professionally and/or attend universities with prestigious dance programs, including George Mason University, Alvin Ailey, SUNY Purchase, Bard College, SUNY Brockport, Goucher College, James Madison University, George Washington University, Ohio State University, Bates Colllege, West Chester University, the University of the Arts in Philadelphia, Slippery Rock, Hofstra, the Laban Centre, London and Smith College, as well as the Mark Morris Summer Intensive.
+Her students have gone on to dance professionally and/or attend universities with prestigious dance programs, including George Mason University, Alvin Ailey, Point Park, SUNY Purchase, Bard College, SUNY Brockport, Goucher College, James Madison University, George Washington University, Ohio State University, Bates Colllege, West Chester University, the University of the Arts in Philadelphia, Slippery Rock, Hofstra, the Laban Centre, London and Smith College, as well as the Mark Morris Summer Intensive.

 Vegso is a former professional dancer whose career took her from Buffalo, New York to Germany, Italy, Austria, Hungary and the Netherlands, where she performed in numerous classical ballets, “Tanztheater” works, as well as dozens of operas, operettas and musicals.
 Her dance training in the US and Italy included internationally renowned ballet teachers from Vagonova, Balanchine, RAD, Bournonville and Cecchetti methods Among them: John Barker (translator of the Vagnova method into English), Helgi Tommasson, Kyra Nichols, Kathleen Crofton, Basil Thompson, Kirsten Ralov, Karl Toth, Jerzy Graczyk as well as the internationally renowned faculty of the Hungarian National Ballet School and the Palucca School, Dresden.
 She is also certified Cecchetti teacher, distinguished as "highly commended."In addition to classical ballet, Vegso-Wilson also studied Limon (with Aaron Osborne) and Graham modern dance techniques, Fosse (with Gregory Drotar) and Mattox (with Matt Mattox) jazz styles, East European character dance (with soloists from the Great Theater of Warsaw and Jolanta Rusak) , traditional Spanish dance and Flamenco (with Enrique Gutierrez in Rome).